The Hunting Ground (103mins, 2015, USA)

 Lady Gaga co-wrote, produced and performed the title song for the film.
 Inspired by the pop star’s own experience of being raped at the age of 19, TIL IT HAPPENS TO YOU features an emotional vocal delivery from Gaga, asking listeners to stand in a victim’s shoes and try to understand the turmoil she goes through.

-TIL IT HAPPENS TO YOU is nominated at the 58th Annual Grammy Awards for Best Song Written for Visual Media.
+TIL IT HAPPENS TO YOU was nominated at the 58th Annual Grammy Awards for Best Song Written for Visual Media.
 A portion of proceeds from the sale of the song will be donated to organisations helping survivors of sexual assault.